-An index number P is said to be excellent for almost proportional changes (for APC) if and only if its Shift(P, F) in respect7 to F approaches a unique limit for all data and it is zero, when all log-changes of prices and quantities approach any proportional values.
-The same zero limit must be attained by all different curves of prices and quantities.
-Now the variances $s^2(\dot{p}, \bar{w})$ and $s^2(\dot{q}, \bar{w})$ of the log-changes in p's and q's around their mean values both tend to zero, while logP and logQ may get any constant values.
+An index number P is said to be superlative for almost proportional changes (for APC) if and only if its Shift(P, F) in respect5 to F approaches a unique limit and it is zero, when all log-changes of prices and quantities approach any proportional values.
+The same limit must be attained by all different paths of the inputs.
+Now the variances $s^2(\dot{p}, \overline{w})$ and $s^2(\dot{q}, \overline{w})$ of the log-changes in p's and q's around their mean values both tend to zero, while logP and logQ may get any constant values.

-An index number P is said to be permanently biased for almost proportional changes (APC) if and only if its Shift(P, F) in respect to F approaches a unique limit for all data which is a non-zero real number, when all log-changes of prices and quantities approach any proportional values.
-The same non-zero limit must be attained by all different curves of prices and quantities.
+An index number P is said to be permanently biased for almost proportional changes (APC) if and only if its Shift(P, F) in respect to F approaches a unique limit which is a non-zero real number, when all log-changes of prices and quantities approach any proportional values.
+The same non-zero limit must be attained by all different paths of the inputs.
 This non-zero value is the value of the permanent bias (a fraction of the norm up or down compared to F) in the index.

-An index number P is said to be contingently biased for almost proportional (APC) if and only if its Shift(P, F) in respect to F does not approach the same unique limit for all data, when all log-changes of prices and quantities approach any proportional values.
-Different real numbers are approached depending on the situation or data, from which the log-prices and quantities approach constant (commodity independent) values.
+An index number P is said to be contingently biased for almost proportional (APC) if and only if its Shift(P, F) in respect to F does not approach a unique limit, when all log-changes of prices and quantities approach any proportional values.
+Different real numbers are approached for different paths of the inputs approaching constants.